crowl0gic/nut-server-cfg/README.md

 Be sure to uncomment the `CMDSCRIPT` and `PIPEFN` parameters and set appropriate paths

 The timer you configure here determines when the server will shutdown.
-It's important to ensure that your shutdowns are synchronized.
+It's important to ensure that your shutdowns are synchronized!

 ### /bin/upssched-cmd
 May have world readable permissions by default.
 Mine is set to 750 with read access for the nut group since it contains NUT-specific passwords.